steph4041/Rasberry-Pi-Pico-Potentiometer-Gamepad-emulator/README.md

 WARNING
 The variable called "frizione" (clutch in english) is translated into a joystick axis because that's what a lot of games use.
 If you want the clutch to be another potentiometer buy a rasberry pi with more ADCs.
-If the clutch isnt recoglised, open the script and remove the # below "if frizione.value:"; this will move the clutch alongside the "sterzo" (steering in english)(only moves when the button is pressed)
+If the clutch isnt recognized, open the script and remove the # below "if frizione.value:"; this will move the clutch alongside the "sterzo" (steering in english)(only moves when the button is pressed)